sudosu404/tailnet/README.md

 - **Expose** Caddy services through Tailscale for secure, private connections.
 - Optionally run Caddy with **Cloudflare DNS challenges**, or any other [Caddy plugins](https://caddyserver.com/download).
 - Now includes an image with [Sablier](https://sablierapp.dev/) out-of-the-box!

 The idea was to make a container that would allow you to simply follow this tutorial: [Remotely access and share your self-hosted services](https://www.youtube.com/watch?v=Vt4PDUXB_fg⁠).
 I decided to create this project after having trouble with existing solutions.

 The container on [Docker Hub](https://hub.docker.com/r/valentemath/tailgate) is built with the Cloudflare plugin preinstalled, but if you need different plugins, you can build your own image by following the instructions [below](#building-with-other-plugins).

+## Available Images

+Two image variants are available on Docker Hub:

+- **`valentemath/tailgate:latest`** - Base image with Tailscale + Caddy + Cloudflare DNS plugin
+- **`valentemath/tailgate:latest-with-sablier`** - Includes Sablier binary and Caddy plugin for dynamic service scaling

+Both images are also tagged with version numbers corresponding to the Tailscale version.

 ## Getting Started